SquareBracketAssociates/Booklet-PharoGraphs/Chapters/chapter9/chapter9.md

 ### Conclusion
 Graph matching is a challenging problem, especially in large and complex graphs where scalability and complexity are crucial.
 Many graph matching algorithms exist in order to optimize for the parameters necessary dictated by the problem at hand.
-In such contexts, approximation algorithms may be suitable.
+Depending on the context, approximation algorithms may be a suitable alternative.

 From the practical and theoretical points of view, envisaging the special case of bipartite graphs is very common and fructiferous, notably for matching problems.